rosette-api/java/java/examples/src/main/java/com/basistech/rosette/examples/README.md

 | MorphologyPartsOfSpeechExample.java         | Gets the part-of-speech tags
 | PingExample.java                            | Pings the Rosette API to check for availability
 | SentencesExample.java                       | Gets the sentences
-| SentimentExample.java                       | Gets the sentiment (also shows how to use content from a local file)
+| SentimentExample.java                       | Gets the sentiment of a local file
 | TokenExample.java                           | Gets the tokens
 | TranslatedNameExample.java                  | Transliterates a name